 The cave is 52 ft underground and 208 feet long by 165 feet wide.
 The temperature always stays at 50 degrees.
 The underground lake is quite mysterious.
 It rises and falls with Lake Erie but the connection between the two has yet to be discovered.

-Regularly scheduled tours leave from the Gift Shop.
-Here visitors can find lots of amazing souvenirs, toys, and gifts.
-Remember to bring a jacket!
+Regularly scheduled tours leave from the Gift Shop., known affectionately as the “Shop at the Top” Here visitors can find lots of amazing souvenirs, toys, and gifts.
+This is also where you will purchase tickets to the various Family Fun Center attractions.
+Remember to bring a jacket and good walking shoes, as it is a little chilly and slippery in the cave.

 Perry’s Cave Family Fun Center